Q. Where do we go dog sledding?

 Q. Am I too heavy to have the dogs pull me?

 A. People often worry when the dogs really get into “work”.
 Like when we go up hills.
-Kate has done extensive trail research and we will not be going on any terrain that is very hilly.
-Our excursions have a 350 pound weight limit with any combination of passengers.
+Our trail system is laid out specifically for the dogs, to minimize cross slope and steepness of any one trail section.
+Our excursions have a 300 pound weight limit with any combination of passengers.

 Q. How many dogs will be pulling the sled/ touring cart?